Daniel-Abrecht/ml666/docs/semantics.md

 them when it encounters them.
 A tokenizer may return a token in a streaming fashion, it may return them as chunks, or as a whole, this is left to the implementation.

-There is also a railroad diagram for the syntax, but it doesn't yet sjhow the cardinalities: [syntax.xhtml](syntax.xhtml)
+There is also a railroad diagram for the syntax, but it doesn't yet show the cardinalities: [syntax.xhtml](syntax.xhtml)

 There are additional special semantics for string tokens & comments, the tokenizer shall apply the following additional transformations: